pk98723/Terraform/README.md

 Private - Only the account holder can see the repository License - There will be many open soruce projects online so we need to give license from repository incase you want to use that.
 It is like a security feature.

+General Questions:
+1. How to get the data into working directory after your fork a repository?
+Ans: Once you fork the data, you will be seeing the new repository created in your git.
+Now open the project click on the clone from top right hand side.
+Select HTTPS, copy the code from it.
+Create a new folder on desktop.
+Now open the cmd promt enter below command and the entire project will get cloned into the working directory.
+C:\Users\C:\Users\ABC\Desktop\Tutfarm1> git clone "https:---" Here, donot use git init because we just need the code which is already initiated and stored in Remote repository so we just need to clone it.

+2. Merge conflits
+Ans: Incase user1 did some changes and made the commits on a branch.
+If user2 wants to do some more changes on the same file in the same branch wher user1 did, then it will prompt a warning that few commits are already done by another user.